wyfo/apischema/docs/json_schema.md

 ## JSON schema reference

-For complex schema with type reuse, it's convenient to extract definitions of schema components in order to reuse them; it's even mandatory for recursive types.
-Then, schema use JSON pointers "$ref" to refer to the definitions. *apischema* handles this feature natively.
+For complex schema with type reuse, it's convenient to extract definitions of schema components in order to reuse them — it's even mandatory for recursive types; JSON schema use JSON pointers "$ref" to refer to the definitions. *apischema* handles this feature natively.

 ```python
 {!complex_schema.py!}